-12 See Appendix 5 for a description of Lightcast's MR-SAM model.
+9 See Appendix 5 for a description of Emsi's MR-SAM model.

-scenario, i.e., what would have happened if a given event-in this case, the expenditure of in-region funds on Lane-had not occurred.
-Lane received an estimated 53% of its funding from sources within the Lane Service District.
-This portion of the college's funding came from the tuition and fees paid by resident students, from the auxiliary revenue and donations from private sources located within the region, from state and local taxes, and from the financial aid issued to students by state and local government.
-We must account for the opportunity cost of this in-region funding.
+The \$142.2 million in gross impact is often reported by researchers as the total impact.
+We go a step further to arrive at a net impact by applying a counterfactual scenario, i.e., what would have happened if a given event-in this case, the expenditure of in-county funds on Lane-had not occurred.
+Lane received an estimated 57% of its funding from sources within Lane County.
+These monies came from the tuition and fees paid by resident students, from the auxiliary revenue and donations from private sources located within the county, from state and local taxes, and from the financial aid issued to students by state and local government.
+We must account for the opportunity cost of this in-county funding.
 Had other industries received these monies rather than Lane, income impacts would have still been created in the economy.
 In economic analysis, impacts that occur under counterfactual conditions are used to offset the impacts that actually occur in order to derive the true impact of the event under analysis.

-We estimate this counterfactual by simulating a scenario where in-region monies spent on the college are instead spent on consumer goods and savings.
-This simulates the in-region monies being returned to the taxpayers and being spent by the household sector.
-Our approach is to establish the total amount spent by in-region students and taxpayers on Lane, map this to the detailed industries of the MR-SAM model using national household expenditure coefficients, use the industry RPCs to estimate in-region spending, and run the in-region spending through the MR-SAM model's multiplier native uses of funds in Table 2.2.
+We estimate this counterfactual by simulating a scenario where in-county monies spent on the college are instead spent on consumer goods and savings.
+This simulates the in-county monies being returned to the taxpayers and being spent by the household sector.
+Our approach is to establish the total amount spent by incounty students and taxpayers on Lane, map this to the The total net impact of the college's operations is \$109.1 million in total added income, which is equivalent to supporting 1,542 jobs.

+detailed industries of the MR-SAM model using national household expenditure coefficients, use the industry RPCs to estimate in-county spending, and run the in-county spending through the MR-SAM model's multiplier matrix to derive multiplier effects.
+The results of this exercise are shown as negative values in the row labeled less alternative uses of funds in Table 2.2.

-The total operation are shown as negative values in the row labeled less alterin the last row of Table 2.2, the total net impact is approximately \$94.3 million in labor income and \$5.9 million in non-labor income.
-This sums together to \$100.3 million in total added income and is equivalent to supporting 1,039 jobs.
-These impacts represent new economic activity created in the regional economy solely attributable to the operations of Lane.
+The total net impact of the college's operations is equal to the gross impact less the impact of the alternative use of funds-the opportunity cost of the county money.
+As shown in the last row of Table 2.2, the total net impact is approximately \$100.1 million in labor income and \$9 million in non-labor income.
+This sums together to \$109.1 million in total added income and is equivalent to supporting 1,542 jobs.
+These impacts represent new economic activity created in the county economy solely attributable to the operations of Lane.